corememltd/interop-eap-tls13/README.md

 ### Docker

-Similar to the quick start instructions, but the following will build and launch the Docker image from scratch for you by running:
+Similar to the quick start instructions, but the following will instead build and launch the Docker image from scratch:

     make dev PORT=1812

-**N.B.** `PORT` sets the port number that RADIUS authentication is exposed on your workstation, it defaults to `1812` and can be left out
+**N.B.** `PORT` sets the port number that RADIUS authentication is exposed on your workstation, it defaults to `1812` and may be left out

 Additional information about the environment: